 Sustainability and the environment

-The WPA are ardent supporters of the Wood for Good campaign - read more here.
+The WPA are ardent supporters of Wood for Good and their Wood CO2ts less campaign - for more information visit here.

 Through the work of organisations such as the Programme for the Endorsement of Forest Certification PEFC and The Forest Stewardship Council FSC, modern forestry standards ensure wood is harvested and procured in a responsible, sustainable way, with new trees being planted to replenish stock.

 As they grow, trees absorb CO2.
 By building with timber, carbon from the atmosphere is being stored in the built environment.
 So it follows that using wood stimulates the expansion of managed forests and reduces the levels of global warming gas.
 Why wouldn’t we encourage the use of wood?

 The environmental impact of building decisions, including material selection, is of increasing importance to both specifiers and builders alike.
 Compared with alternative building materials of similar durability, such as concrete or steel, the cost and energy input of pre-treated wood production is comparatively low.
 There is an increasing amount of research driven evidence to support this.